s-zeng/afnd/tropical_semirings/csc_alt_tab_tropical_semirings.md

 :::

-# The essence of the path algorithm
+# The Essence of the Path Algorithm

 ## Dijkstra's Shortest Path Algorithm